XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

 2. Button for "Organizer Login" Leading to XUMM wallet connection.

 ### Organizer Home Page after Login:
-1. A welcoming personalized greeting, including the Organizer's name or organization.
+1. A welcoming personalized greeting, including the Organizer's account address.
 2. Overview of the Organizer's created events:
    - This could be a list or cards displaying essential information about each event (name, date, number of attendees, status).
    - The cards should indicate the status of the event